‘The Young And The Restless’ Spoilers For Wednesday: Summer Gains The Upper Hand

 Elsewhere, Victoria (Amelia Heinle) lets herself relax under her assumed name in Las Vegas.
 She went for some solitude and to escape the overwhelming problems she faces in Genoa City.
-This past year has been an intense struggle for Victoria with J.T.’s (Thad Luckinbill) abuse along with the coverup when the women thought he was dead.
+This past year has been an intense struggle for Victoria, with J.T.’s (Thad Luckinbill) abuse along with the coverup when the women thought he was dead.
 Now, after a conviction and escape, J.T. is alive, and he had a brain tumor.
 It’s all just so much for Victoria, and she is dealing with the fallout in true Victoria fashion — a solo trip.

-However, The Inquisitr reported that Victoria meets a musician named Brandon (Mitch Eakins) and she relaxes and has fun for a bit.
+However, The Inquisitr reported that Victoria will meet a musician named Brandon (Mitch Eakins), followed by her relaxing and having fun for a bit.
 It turns out, though, that Brandon will open the door to a new mystery in Victoria’s life.

 Time to test your #YR knowledge! @HunterHaleyKing, @Michael_Mealor and @SashaCalle are LIVE on our Facebook page quizzing fans.
 Tune in here to play along and unlock an exclusive sneak peek: https://t.co/2VbptY1GuB pic.twitter.com/RmUfcM3FL6